Wall Street Next Week: Financial astrology for the successful investor & trade

 However, we advise long term precious metal investors to also pay attention to stock selection.

 INVESTORS: We will stay LONG in H1 2021 both as an investment and as a portfolio hedge.
-Despite seasonal trends, we expect gold to largely perform better April on
+Despite seasonal trends, we expect gold to largely perform well April on

 The Astrologers Fund (AFUND) is not a registered broker dealer, CTA or a registered investment advisor.
 Past performance does not ensure future results, and there is no assurance that any of the Astrologers Fund's recommendations achieve their investment objectives.
 The Astrologers Fund Inc. makes no claims concerning the validity of the information provided herein, and will not be held liable for any use thereof.
 If you are dissatisfied with the information found on this website, your sole and exclusive remedy is to discontinue use of the information.
 No information or opinion expressed here is a solicitation to buy or sell securities, bonds, futures or options.
 Opinions expressed are not recommendations for any particular investor to purchase or sell any particular security or financial instrument, or that any security or financial instrument is suitable for any particular investor.
 Each investor should determine whether a particular security or financial instrument is suitable based on the investor's individual investment objectives, other security holdings, financial situation and needs, and tax status.
 Past performance is not indicative of future results.
 Contact The Astrologers Fund, Inc. 310 Lexington Avenue Suite #3G, New York, N.Y.
 10016 Email [email protected] 212 949 7275 [email protected]